Lee Jong-suk: 2014–2018: Mainstream popularity

 In July 2016, Lee returned to the Korean small screen with MBC's fantasy thriller W alongside Han Hyo-joo.
-The drama topped popularity charts in Korea and Lee won the Daesang (Grand Prize) at the year-end MBC Drama Awards.
+The drama topped popularity charts in Korea and Lee won the Daesang (Note: A Daesang, which translates to "Grand Prize", is the highest honor given out at South Korean award ceremonies.)
+(Grand Prize) at the year-end MBC Drama Awards.
 The same year, he co-starred in the promotional web drama 7 First Kisses for Lotte Duty Free.
 In 2017, Lee starred in the crime film VIP, marking his first lead role as a villain.
 Lee then starred in the supernatural-procedural drama While You Were Sleeping alongside Bae Suzy in September.
 In July of the same year, Lee was appointed Goodwill Ambassador for Korean tourism by the Korea Tourism Organization.
 The organization also released promotional videos featuring the actor, titled "8 Episodes of Korea", which focused on tourist spots in 10 different regions including Seoul, Gyeonggi, Gangwon, Jeju and Gyeongju.

 In 2018, Lee was cast in the three-episode drama The Hymn of Death, a remake of the 1991 film Death Song.
 Lee signed with new management agency YNK Entertainment once his contract with YG Entertainment ended on 31 March 2018, but terminated his contract five months later. and established his own agency "A-man Project".
 In 2019, he starred in his first romantic comedy drama Romance Is a Bonus Book alongside Lee Na-young.